cloudmesh/useful-introduction_to_cloud-2015/docs/source/class/git.rst

 ----------------------------------------------------------------------

 This lesson show you how to submit and work on homework assignments.
-Assignments are to be worked on the
+Assignments are to be worked on as part of the
 `GitHub FutureSystems organization`_.

 Upon completion of this lession you will be able to use GitHub for